williammarietta/williammarietta/README.md

-## I'm a senior in high school graduating in 2026 planning on majoring in Computer Science👋
-## I'm based on Chesapeake, Virginia!
+ I'm a senior in high school graduating in 2026 planning on majoring in Computer Science 👋 I'm based in Chesapeake, Virginia!

 <!--
 **williammarietta/williammarietta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.